dmarshNAIT/dmarshNAIT.github.io/DMIT1508_normalization.markdown

     | If a partial dependency exists:
     |---
     |1.
-Move the partially dependent attribute to a new table.
+Move the partially dependent attribute(s) to a new table.
     |2.
-Duplicate the PK it's dependent on, and place in new table.
+Duplicate the part of the PK it's dependent on, and place in new table as a PK (it's now an FK in the original table).
     |3.
 Designate the cardinality of the relationship between the tables.
-    |4.
-Designate a PK for the new table.

 ### Step 3: Apply the rules of 3NF